elastic/elastic-otel-dotnet/README.md

 <!-- ## Getting started

-As the distribution is a lightweight extension of the OpenTelemetry SDK, you should be broadly familiar with the OpenTelemetry SDK concepts and instrumenting applications using the Microsoft diagnostic APIs.
+As EDOT .NET is a lightweight extension of the OpenTelemetry SDK, you should be broadly familiar with the OpenTelemetry SDK concepts and instrumenting applications using the Microsoft diagnostic APIs.
 If you are not, we recommend you read the [OpenTelemetry SDK documentation](https://opentelemetry.io/docs/languages/net) first.